Gonorrhoea

 • you want to know how gonorrhoea is treated.

 Gonorrhoea is caused by bacteria being transmitted from one person to another through unprotected oral, vaginal or anal sex.
-Some common terms used for gonorrhoea include ‘the clap’, ‘the jack’ or ‘the drip’.
+You might sometimes hear it called ‘the clap’, ‘the jack’ or ‘the drip’.

 Symptoms of gonorrhoea

 Some people with gonorrhoea get symptoms and some don't.
-If you do have symptoms, you’re likely to get them about two to seven days after you’re exposed to the bacteria.
+Symptoms can pop up about two to seven days after you’ve been exposed to the bacteria.

 You might: